Size bias for one and all

-\begin{theorem} Fix $\sigma>0, c=\exp(\sigma^2)$, and let $X$ be the lognormal $e^{\sigma Z}$, \emph{or any other} positive random variable which satisfies \eqref{times c}.
-Then there is a unique probability measure $h$ on $[1,c)$ such that the distribution of $X$ is the mixture, governed by $dh(b)$, of the Chihara--Leipnik single orbit distributions $\ell(b,c)$ of Theorem \ref{thm roy}, with point mass functions given by \eqref{solution mass}.
-The measure $h$ governing the mixture is specified as follows: let $B$ be distributed as $X$, conditional on $(X \in [1,c))$, and let the probability measure $h$ have Radon-Nikodym derivative, relative to the distribution of $B$, given by
+\begin{theorem} Let $X$ be any positive random variable which satisfies \eqref{times c}.
+Then there is a unique probability measure $h$ on $[1,c)$ such that the distribution of $X$ is the mixture, governed by $dh(b)$, of the Chihara--Leipnik single orbit distributions $\ell(b,c)$ of Theorem \ref{thm roy}, with point mass functions (and Jacobi theta function $t$) given by \eqref{solution mass}.
+The measure $h$ governing the mixture is specified as follows: let $B$ be distributed as $X$, conditional on $(X \in [1,c))$.
+Then the probability measure $h$ has Radon-Nikodym derivative, relative to the distribution of $B$, given by